|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Appointment - Although a test session may be full, some seats may become available.
 Arrive, no earlier than 10 to 15 minutes prior to the start of the test and ask to be put on the waitlist.

-Go online or contact Assessment Services at (707) 527-4661, Santa Rosa Campus, to make an appointment for placement testing.
+Go online or contact Student Success and Assessment Services at (707) 527-4661, Santa Rosa Campus, to make an appointment for placement testing.

 Appointments and drop-in scheduling options available.
 We recommend you arrive early as latecomers will not be admitted after the test begins.
 Please check the following placement testing schedule for dates, times, room locations and scheduling options.
 This testing schedule is subject to change without prior notice.